data-apis/scipy-2023-presentation/paper.rst

 ====================

 Following formation of the Consortium in 2020, we released an initial draft of the Python array API standard for community review in 2021.
-We have subsequently released two revisions of the standard:
+We have released two subsequent revisions:

 **v2021.12**: The first full release of the specification, detailing purpose and scope, standardization methodology, future standard evolution, a minimal